PEDSnet/Data_Models_Public/PEDSnet/docs/Pedsnet_CDM_ETL_Conventions.md

     3. Source value obfuscation techniques may include replacing the real source value with a random number, an encrypted derivative value/string, or some other site-specific algorithm.

-9. Regarding the nullability of all source value (string) fields only, the PEDSnet CDM will accommodate the following values, taken from the PCORnet CDM:
+9. The PCORnet CDM has specific definitons for null values (as seen below).
+For the PEDSNet CDM, please use the following logic on which concept value to use for `source_concept_id` fields where there are null values in the source `*_source_value`.

 Null Name | Definition of each field
  --- | ---